Mejri10/codewars-solutions/7-kyu/how-far-will-i-go?/python/README.md

-You have recently discovered thar horses travel in a unique pattern - they're either running (at top speed) or resting (standing still).
+You have recently discovered that horses travel in a unique pattern - they're either running (at top speed) or resting (standing still).

 Here's an example of how one particular horse might travel: